 While food may change quickly, human DNA does not.
 Many people believe that humans stopped evolving 10,000 years ago and that the human body is not genetically capable of handling the highly processed foods found in today’s supermarkets.
 They also reason that many diseases, such as arthritis and cancer, happen because of the gap between ancient genetics and modern food.

-About the Items on the Paleo Diet Shopping List for Beginners
+About the Paleo Diet Shopping List

 For optimal health benefits, the paleo diet should contain the recommended intake of calories, protein, carbohydrates, healthy fats and oils, vitamins and minerals.
 Meat and poultry provide most of the protein in the paleo diet, although some plants provide protein.
 Plants provide the healthy carbohydrates on the low-carb paleo diet.
 All of the foods on a Paleolithic diet are nutrient-rich, which means they provide all of the protein, carbohydrates, fats and nutrients the human body needs for optimal health and wellness.